 Explore As froth on the face of the deep

-The poem contains a number of similes, all of which speak to the importance of having God in one’s life.
-The images are generally quite abstract, but in their own way bring the reader from the intangible down to the recognizable.
-By the time one gets to the end of the poem it is clear that all of these comparisons were meant to bolster one’s view of God in the workings of the world.
+The poem contains several similes, all of which speak to the importance of having God in one’s life.
+The images are generally quite abstract, but in their own way, bring the reader from the intangible down to the recognizable.
+By the time one gets to the end of the poem, it is clear that all of these comparisons were meant to bolster one’s view of God in the workings of the world.
 Nothing can function without his presence.

-In regards to the metrical pattern, Rossetti structured the piece in iambic tetrameter, with one line of trochaic trimeter at the conclusion.
+Regarding the metrical pattern, Rossetti structured the piece in iambic tetrameter, with one line of trochaic trimeter at the conclusion.
 The first seven lines contain four sets of two beats, making a total of eight syllables.
-The first of these beats is unstressed and the second stressed.
-Rossetti chose to diverge from this pattern in the final line, this was in order to place the proper emphasis on God, and make sure that the line stood out from the rest.
+The first of these beats is unstressed, and the second is stressed.
+Rossetti chose to diverge from this pattern in the final line, this was to place the proper emphasis on God, and make sure that the line stood out from the rest.

 This makes sense when one considers how the syntax of the entire poem builds up to that final line.
 In contrast to the others, it contains three sets of two beats.
 The first of which is stressed and the second unstressed.
 A reader should note the emphasis placed on the word “God” and “Thee.”

 The final line of the poem also provides the reader with the first example of end punctuation.
 The period after “Thee” shuts down the possibility of anything coming after.
 There is no room for exceptions, God is all there is, and the only reason for living.

 A reader will also find consistency in using anaphora or the repetition of a word or phrase at the beginning of a line.
 In the case of ‘As froth on the face…’ Rossetti used the word “As” at the beginning of six of the eight lines.
 This gives the poem a list-like quality that does not reach its resolution until the final two lines.
 The “As” statements are a series of similes depicting the futility of life if not lived for God.